moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/ethersjs.md

 The [Ethers.js](https://docs.ethers.org/){target=_blank} library provides a set of tools to interact with Ethereum Nodes with JavaScript, similar to [Web3.js](/builders/interact/ethereum-api/libraries/web3js){target=_blank}.
 Tanssi EVM ContainerChains have an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
 Therefore, developers can leverage this compatibility and use the Ethers.js library to interact with a Tanssi EVM ContainerChain node as if they were doing so on Ethereum.
 For more information on Ethers.js, check their [documentation site](https://docs.ethers.org/v6/){target=_blank}.

 In this guide, you'll learn how to use setup the Ethers.js library for your Tanssi EVM ContainerChain.
 Next, to showcase the library in action, you'll use Ethers.js to send a transaction and deploy a contract on a Tanssi EVM ContainerChain running in Tanssi's [Dancebox](/builders/tanssi-network/networks/dancebox){target=_blank} TestNet.
 This guide can be adapted for your own Tanssi EVM ContainerChain by simply changing the endpoint.
+If you prefer following video tutorials, you'll find a corresponding video tutorial for [Sending Transactions with Ethers.js](#send-a-transaction) and [Deploying Contracts with Ethers.js](#deploy-a-contract)

 --8<-- 'text/common/general-js-tutorial-check.md'